 Minimum of trouble in case of error

-If one field is filled in incorrectly, correctly filled fields are not reset.
-The data entered by the visitor is remembered, so if the registration or placing an order was interrupted, he does not have to re-enter the information.
+If one field is filled in incorrectly, correctly filled areas are not reset.
+Instead, the data entered by the visitor is remembered, so if the registration or placing an order was interrupted, he does not have to re-enter the information.

 Convenient information correction

-In the process of registering or placing an order, the visitor can always go back one step and correct the data.
+In registering or placing an order, the visitor can always go back one step and correct the data.

 Conviction to sign up